Q1W2E3R4T5Y6U7I8a/dumy_website/README.md

 2. Rating system, very, maybe the most important
 3. Feed / News?
 Not just "Dumy"
 4. Make page to reload when u leave comment, so that it wd be reflected and seen, same for like or equivalent, also with like problem that u can like many times, so make whole new page with showing who exactly liked and make being able to put only 1 at time
+5. Make the payment system as for GoClean, make a charity page or smth

 DUMA
 1. Make not selectable text